-All political affirmations and connotations aside (not engaging in any “he said, she said” snaufus today; would prefer to keep things fashionably chaste), the various traditional minority dresscodes have had an extensive influence on hangers nationwide, comprising the full scale from hard-to-handle fabrics to exuberant embroidery to fantastical earrings.
-Leaving behind the Han this time (nothing personal), I’d like to put a quick white-hot spotlight on some particular favorites of mine.
-One might disagree, given the sometimes borderline overbearing accessories are not always meant for the fainthearted sleek style sense lovers (to whom I actually do belong most of the time), but oh well… A little edge never hurt anyone.
+All political affirmations and connotations aside (we shall not be engaging ourselves in any “he said, she said” snafus today and prefer to keep things fashionably chaste), China’s various traditional minority dresscodes have had an extensive influence on clothing hangers nationwide, comprising the full scale from hard-to-handle fabrics to exuberant embroidery to fantastical earrings.
+Leaving behind the Han majority this time (nothing personal), I would hereby like to put a quick white-hot spotlight on some particular Temper favorites.
+One might disagree, given the sometimes borderline overbearing accessories are not always meant for the fainthearted sleek style sense lovers, but oh well… A little edge never hurt anyone.

 Uyghur to Miao

 The most distinctive Uyghur feature would have to be the daily-worn cap, referring to age, position occupation and ethnic origin.
-I myself possess a weakness for the large handwoven silk and kashmer scarfs emblazoned with wildly colorful flowery motives produced in the area.
-Yet, should you prefer a modern-day twist on tradition; take a nod from Lio He’s Beijing-based Zephyr brand, designing a wide selection of pure silk scarves featuring graphic prints, from dainty to dashing.
+I myself possess a weakness for the large handwoven silk and cashmere scarfs emblazoned with wildly colorful flowery motives produced in the area.
+Yet, should you prefer a modern-day twist on tradition; take a nod from Lio He’s Zéphyr brand, designing a wide selection of pure silk scarves featuring graphic prints, from dainty to dashing.

 From graphic prints, it’s only a small leap to embroidery, brocades and batik, yet more characteristics found across the tradition-prescribed clothing.
-Especially renowned for their sowing skills are the Miao (苗族), located in China’s southwestern Guizhou Province (贵州省, jumping all over the place, as usual).
-Often depicting the natural landscape surrounding them, the most commonly depicted motives include flowers, birds and other fauna.
+Especially renowned for their sewing skills are the Miao, located in China’s southwestern Guizhou Province (we’re bouncing from place to province, as usual).
+Often depicting the natural landscape surrounding them, their most commonly depicted motives include flowers, birds and other fauna.
 From aprons to dresses to baby carriers to shoes and towering headwear, the Miao processing techniques are the primi (primae?) inter pares, with colors often being on the more earthy-honed side.
-On the brighter side of the color pallette, we might find the Yunnan Province — 云南省 — motives; minor detail.
+On the brighter side of the color pallette, we might find the Yunnan Province motives; minor detail.

 Should you be on the lookout for a more contemporary twist on these “knits”; then literally embrace your body with the Pillowbook lingerie brand.
 Founder and designer Irene Lu often incorporates intricate embroidery in her undergarments.
 Just a little tip for the saucier snookums out there.